-Document which outlines how the project will put in place the necessary protocols and mechanisms to address SEA/SH risks; and how to address any SEA/SH allegations that may arise.
+The document outlines how the project will put in place the necessary protocols and mechanismstoaddress SEA/SHrisks; and how to address any SEA/SH allegations that may arise.
 The SEA and SH Prevention and Response Action Plan should include an Accountability and Response Framework, which details how allegations of SEA/SH will be handled (investigation procedures) and disciplinary action for violation of the Code of Conduct (CoC) by workers.